top of page

 Other at-home recovery tips:

-• Your shoulder and neck muscles may feel pretty sour after surgery.
+• Your shoulder and neck muscles may feel pretty sore after surgery.
 It can be helpful to have a heat pack and some relaxing oils to help relieve muscle tension.

-• Oils: lavender, deep blue, frankincense, or peppermint (keep aways from incision site!)
+- Oils: lavender, deep blue, frankincense, or peppermint (keep away from the incision site!)

 • Pick a convenient place to keep track of medication times.